Écoute TH2 Headphones on Kickstarter: Dual-Mono Vacuum Tube Audio, Engineered for Portable Hi-Fi

 Early traction suggests this is a targeted audience play, not a mass-market experiment.

-Quick VerdictA bold second-generation headphone built for listeners who care about signal topology more than trend cycles.
+Quick VerdictA rare implementation of true vacuum tube headphones in a wireless format.
+A bold second-generation headphone built for listeners who care about signal topology more than trend cycles.
 Who is it for?TH2 is for audiophiles who want tube preamp headphones without being tethered to a desktop rig.
 It’s for TH1 owners curious whether refinement justifies an upgrade.
 And it’s for listeners who still believe internal architecture matters, even in a wireless world.
 Main strengths

 Main limitations